pachyderm/docs/content/staging/pipeline-spec/transform.md

 ---
 # metadata #
 title:  Transform
-description: Set the name of the Docker image that your jobs use
+description: Set the name of the Docker image that your jobs use.
 date:
 # taxonomy #
 tags: ["pipelines"]